pmatorras/webpage/README.md

 # webpage
-A simple webpage for my domain, built on git pages and html
+A simple webpage for my domain, built using html, and hosted in git pages.